 To avoid this:

-• Keep your communication friendly, even when setting rules
+- Keep your communication friendly, even when setting rules

-• Don’t take things personally, focus on solutions
+- Don’t take things personally; focus on solutions

-• If things escalate, involve Airbnb support and document everything
+- If things escalate, involve Airbnb support and document everything

 After the Guest Leaves

 When the guests depart and you start checking your property, you may find some broken or stolen items.
-There are more disputes which are very common, and you need to understand how to handle dispute management properly.
+There are more disputes that are very common, and you need to understand how to handle dispute management properly.

 Damage claims